mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 developers are often introduced to codebase that has existed for a while, doesn't follow best practices or language idioms and has lots of "warts".
 In these situations, developers often immediately start pointing out the warts and potential points of failure.
-While it can absolutely be helpful to have a new perspective to the project, "name calling" doesn't solve anything.
+While it can absolutely be helpful to have a new perspective, "name calling" solves nothing.
+Instead, influence the changes that you want to see through an optimistic and positive attitude.

-In the situations, if you dig just below the surface --- namely, use what [Shane Perrish writes about, called Second Order Thinking](https://fs.blog/2020/03/chestertons-fence/) --- there are usually reasons these warts exist --- whether they developed over time or were added deliberately --- and haven't been fixed.
-Either because it is necessary that the warts remain or because the effort involved in removing them could be better used elsewhere.
-Related specifically to deliberately added warts, the narrator tells a story about a beer can shim to fix loose handlebars.
-However, the beer can shim was being proposed to be added to his friend's, "fancy", BMW bike.
+Additionally, don't be quick to judge, because often in the situations if you dig just below the surface --- namely, use what
+[Shane Perrish writes about, called Second Order Thinking](https://fs.blog/2020/03/chestertons-fence/) --- there are usually reasons these warts exist.
+Whether they developed over time or were added deliberately and just haven't been fixed due to other priorities because time and effort could and still can be better utilized elsewhere.

+Related specifically to intentionally-added warts, the narrator tells a story about a beer can shim to fix loose handlebars.
+However, the beer can shim was proposed to be added to his friend's, "fancy", BMW motorcycle.
 While functionally, the beer can shim was perfect, the fact that a literal piece of trash was being proposed as the fix offended the friend tremendously.
 The friend decided that he would rather deal with loose handlebars than to have a "hacky", piece of trash fix his technological marvel of a bike.

+> Any effort that has self-glorification as its final endpoint is bound to end in disaster.

+Often our protecting ego --- what the narrator calls "ego goals" --- is what makes contributing to or adding "hacks" difficult.
 While it is important to evaluate "hacks", avoiding them altogether without acknowledging them isn't the best approach.
-If the hack has been evaluated, doesn't have long-term negative impacts and is able to be removed with a "real" solution, often these hacks are what allow us to incrementally improve our situations, "tightening of the handlebars".
+If the hack has been evaluated, doesn't have long-term negative impacts, improves existing state or Quality of the system at large and is able to be removed with a "real" solution, often these hacks are what allow us to incrementally improve our situations, "tightening of the handlebars".
 This is an important lesson in the distinction between underlying form and immediate appearance that the narrator talks about throughout Zen and the Art of Motorcycle Maintenance.

-## Ego

-"Ego goals" and "ego climbing" (p212)

-> Any effort that has self-glorification as its final endpoint is bound to end in disaster.

 ## Classical Versus Romantic Thinking